-Grant Establishment: Three institutions are collaborating on this multidisciplinary research: Thomas Jefferson University (TJU) in Philadelphia, Brigham and Women's Hospital (BWH) in Boston, and Johnson Space Center (JSC) in Houston.
-The start date for the grant was December 1, 2014.
-Subcontracts were then established between TJU, BWH, and Lockheed Martin.
-The aim is to complete a ground-based study in a high fidelity analog of the crew sleeping quarters (CQ), and an in-flight study in the daily living environment of the ISS.
+Three institutions are collaborating on this multidisciplinary research: Thomas Jefferson University (TJU), Brigham and Women's Hospital (BWH), and Johnson Space Center (JSC).
+The original aims were to complete a ground-based study in a high-fidelity analog of the crew sleeping quarters (CQ) and an in-flight study in the daily living environment of the International Space Station (ISS).

-Ground Based Analog Study: This study aims to test the efficacy of lighting protocols for daily operations using Solid State Lighting Assemblies (SSLAs) in ISS CQs installed in laboratories at TJU.
-In a controlled 5-day inpatient study using astronaut-aged volunteers, we are testing the hypotheses that compared to the static, daily lighting of General Illumination only, the Dynamic Lighting Schedule protocol for a typical ISS work day (18 h wake: 6 h sleep) will improve visual performance, circadian entrainment, onset of melatonin production, sleep onset, sleep duration as well as morning alertness and performance.
+Ground-Based Analog Study: This study aims to test the efficacy of lighting protocols for daily operations using Solid State Lighting Assemblies (SSLAs) in ISS CQs installed in laboratories at TJU.
+In a controlled five-day inpatient study using astronaut-aged volunteers, we tested the hypotheses that compared to the static, daily lighting of General Illumination only, the Dynamic Lighting Schedule protocol for a typical ISS work day (18 h wake: 6 h sleep) will improve visual performance, circadian entrainment, the onset of melatonin production, sleep onset, sleep duration as well as morning alertness and performance.
 Separate human use protocols were submitted and approved by the Institutional Review Boards (IRBs) at TJU and NASA.
-Previously, NASA and National Space Biomedical Research Institute (NSBRI) funded the Principal Investigator (PI) and Co-PI to develop a high fidelity, in-laboratory analog environment to study the visual, biological, and behavioral effects of the SSLAs.
+Previously, NASA and National Space Biomedical Research Institute (NSBRI) funded the PI and Co-PI to develop a high-fidelity, in-laboratory analog environment to study the visual, biological, and behavioral effects of the SSLAs.
 Specifically, a high-fidelity replica of the ISS Crew Sleeping Quarters (CQ) was developed with precise replication of CQ volume, geometry, and surface reflectance with an SSLA providing illumination.
-Astronaut-aged study subjects were able to be upright in this CQ and work, read, or use a computer just as crewmembers do onboard the ISS.
+Astronaut-aged study subjects were able to be upright in this CQ and work, read, or use a computer just as crewmembers do aboard the ISS.
 In addition, a second CQ was developed that allows subjects to be semi-recumbent during wakefulness in SSLA lighting or fully recumbent when sleeping in darkness.
 Data from controlled studies in these high fidelity in-laboratory analog conditions represent the only published ground-based human data on the efficacy of the SSLAs to date (Brainard et al., Acta Astronaut., 2013; Brainard et al., Curr.
 Opin.
 Pulm.
 Med., 2016).
-In that earlier work, however, only a single subject could be studied at a time in the facility.
-In the current work, a second high-fidelity recumbent CQ was built and installed in the test facility enabling us to study up to two subjects at a time, to improve our speed for acquiring data in the analog facility.
-The SSLAs were each adjusted for their spectral output to be as close as possible to the NASA's vendor requirements for ISS (NASA Revision C, S684-13489, 2013).
-These specifications include Correlated Color Temperature (CCT or K) and luminance in candelas (cd) for three basic settings: 1) General Illumination: 4500 K SSLA white light, 210 cd; 2) Phase Shift/Alertness: 6500 K SSLA (blue-enriched) white light, 420 cd; 3) Pre-Sleep: 2700 K SSLA (blue-depleted) white light, 90 cd.
+The SSLAs were each adjusted for their spectral output to be as close as possible to NASA's vendor requirements for ISS (NASA Revision C, S684-13489, 2013).
+These specifications include Correlated Color Temperature (CCT) and luminance in candelas (cd) for three basic settings: 1) General Illumination: 4500 K SSLA white light, 210 cd; 2) Phase Shift/Alertness: 6500 K SSLA (blue-enriched) white light, 420 cd; 3) Pre-Sleep: 2700 K SSLA (blue-depleted) white light, 90 cd.

-Based on published and unpublished data, the Co-PIs have determined that the 90 cd luminance at crewmember's eye level inside of a CQ would be too bright to serve as an effective Pre-Sleep countermeasure.
+Based on published and unpublished data, the Co-PIs determined that the 90 cd luminance at the crewmember's eye level inside of a CQ would be too bright to serve as an effective Pre-Sleep countermeasure.
 This issue was discussed with our project management team at JSC on several occasions.
-It was determined that in spaceflight, the SSLA luminance could be lowered from 90 cd using a combination of SSLA dimming buttons and a cloth shade system that is currently used on the fluorescent lighting system in the CQs onboard ISS.
+It was determined that in spaceflight, the SSLA luminance could be lowered from 90 cd using a combination of SSLA dimming buttons and a cloth shade system that is currently used on the fluorescent lighting system in the CQs aboard ISS.
 Based on a series of SSLA lighting measures and our prior pilot study in the CQs, we chose a Pre-Sleep luminance of 7.7 cd (20 lux at eye level) for our Pre-Sleep setting.